Mistakes in film translations – the origins of funny titles of cinema and TV productions (in Poland)Przemysław Kołodziej

 Previously, translators could only use soundtrack in the form of a recording, along with a printed dialogue list in the original language version.
 Eminent Polish translator and expert on Monty Python productions, Tomasz Beksiński, described his routine as such:

-Sometimes, the financial aspect also plays a part in this.
+Sometimes, financial aspects also play a part in this.
 The translation process should absolutely include quality check – editing and proofreading.
 If a publisher skimps on translation, viewers may be extremely disappointed.

 Funny title translations – where do they come from?

-Polish translations of film titles are well-known even among casual viewers in Poland and noted for their originality and have become something akin to a meme.
+Polish translations of film titles are well-known even among casual viewers in Poland and noted for their originality, having become something akin to a meme.
 Titles such as Wirujący seks (“Spinning sex”, orig.
 Dirty Dancing) or Elektroniczny morderca (“Electronic killer”, orig.
 Terminator) are now established classics.

 The Last Action Hero was rendered into Polish as Bohater ostatniej akcji, shifting the meaning towards “the hero of a recent (combat) action”, and completely missing the point of a satirical film that mocks every convention of the action genre.
 Once again context is essential.